Top 10 features iPhone 3G lacks or is not available

 4. Horizontal keyboard for e-mail and notes

 Another annoyance for writers -- and a confusing omission, given the fact that the iPhone's on-screen keyboard flips horizontally for some applications but not others -- is the fact that the touch-screen keyboard doesn't rotate to a landscape orientation when using the Notes, e-mail or Maps applications.
 Those also happen to be the three most writing-intensive apps on the iPhone, which makes the necessary one-finger hunting and pecking required by the portrait mode keyboard all the more annoying if you use those features a lot.
-Over time, using your thumbs to type versus holding the phone in one hand and poking at the keys with one finger is a lot more significant than you might think.
+Over time, using your thumbs to type versus holding the phone in one hand and poking at the keys with one finger is a lot more significant than you might think.5.
+Improved predictive text (or the ability to turn it off)

 The iPhone's predictive text feature (where the phone "guesses" what you're going to write after a few characters to eliminate typos) does a decent job at streamlining typing.
 However, it only has an "opt-out" feature, which requires hitting a very small "x" to deselect the word it suggests.
 This is where that feature fails.
 The time it saves in correcting miscues sometimes pales in comparison to the frustration it causes in forcing you to repeatedly deselect words.
 And there's no way to turn it off or create a keyboard-based shortcut to deselect the predicted word.